“I was totally unprepared for that revelation called the Dakota Badlands.

 As the presence of gold leaked out, a flood of prospectors swarmed into the region, while federal troops futilely attempted to cordon off the Black Hills to protect tribal property boundaries.
 Negotiators in Washington, fearing war, encouraged the Sioux to sell the land, but repeated offers and talks failed.

-Afterwards, in 1875, the federal government ordered all tribal members to return to their reservations.
+Afterward, in 1875, the federal government ordered all tribal members to return to their reservations.
 Though harsh winter weather delayed delivery of the message to many natives, the government designated those who did not comply with the order as “hostile.”
 In the spring, U.S. Army troops were assembled to round up all hostiles and return them to their reservations by force, if necessary.

 In response, Hunkpapa Sioux leader and medicine man Sitting Bull summoned 10 tribes of the Sioux, plus the Arapaho and Northern Cheyenne, to his camp in Montana Territory to discuss their options.
 By this time, the gold rush was full blown and it was estimated that approximately 10,000 white settlers populated the Hills.
 Mining camps were established near Custer, Hill City, and Deadwood.
 As old claims played out, new ones were found and towns died or were born almost overnight.